amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-custom-formulas.md

 * Multiplication (\*)
 * Division (/)

 For example, the letter A in the formula `UNIQUES(A)` refers to the event `View Item Details` while the letter B in the formula `UNIQUES(B)` refers to the event `Add Item to Cart`.
-This setup will display the ratio of users who viewed an item's details to users who placed an item in their cart.
+This setup displays the ratio of users who viewed an item's details to users who placed an item in their cart.

 ![custom_formulas_1.png](/docs/output/img/event-segmentation/custom-formulas-1-png.png)